tpwo/pyzet/README.md

 `pyzet --help` will tell you more about available commands.

-`pyzet sample-config` show you how you can extend your config file.
+`pyzet sample-config unix|windows` will show you how you can extend your config file.
 You should especially do this when:

 1. Your Git executable isn't in the usual default location.
 2. You don't want Vim as the text editor used by pyzet.